-In the first half of 2022, the consumer electronics market is affected by home economics, the epidemic in China, international tensions, and high inflation.
-In addition to the traditional off-season, the demand for related applications such as PCs, laptops, TVs, and smartphones has cooled significantly.
+During the first half of 2022, the consumer electronics market has been affected by changes in home economic practices, the epidemic in China, international tensions, and high inflation.
+On top of this being the traditional off-season, the demand for items such as PCs, laptops, TVs, and smartphones has cooled significantly.

 Affected by sluggish seasonal demand, the Russian-Ukrainian war and high inflation, the market demand has cooled, and the supply chain material delivery situation has eased compared with the second half of last year.
 Although some components are still in short supply, they are mostly concentrated in low-end and mid-end smartphone products.
 In particular, the delay in the delivery of 4G SoCs is relatively obvious.
 The delivery time is about 30 to 40 weeks.
 Due to limited capacity planning, the market demand for low-end and mid-range mobile phones has not been met since last year.
 It is followed by A+G sensor with a delivery period of about 32~36 weeks, and OLED DDIC and Touch IC in 20~22 weeks.
 The production volume of smartphones in the second quarter will be affected by the interaction of the above factors.
 The estimated output is 316 million units, with a quarterly growth of only 3%, which is lower than the performance of previous years.